Leomotors/RTX-2090-TiFy-2/README.md

 - RTXTest -> Unit Test App with MSTest
   <br/><br/>
 - WinUI -> UI for Windows with winrt + WinUI2 (because 3 does not have Mica)
-- wxWidgets? -> UI for Linux with wxWidgets (GTK3)
+- \<Undecided library\> -> UI for Linux

 ## Developing - Windows

+- Run preprocess.js with node

+- Set OpenCV_DIR to OpenCV's Directory

 - opencv_world455.dll and opencv_world455d.dll should exists at /WinUI

-Note: Many components are reused, lol